Piloting a community-based childcare service

 The main aim of the project was to identify if a service meets customer's and system needs before it is officially institutionalized.
 We managed to come up with several suggestions for further improvement and identified several bottlenecks that need to be mitigated for service to have a higher chance for success.

-• 🚀 Designed and co-facilitated a 6 month long pilot programme simulating the service before active legislation.
+• 🚀 Designed and co-facilitated a 6 month long pilot programme simulating the service before it was officially available

 Blueprinting